-Q) When can I transfer from the Defined Benefits Plan to the Defined Contribution Plan?
+Q) When can I transfer from the Defined Benefit Plan (“DB Plan”) to the Defined Contribution Plan (“DC Plan”)?

 Q) If I do not transfer during the window and I terminate or separate from government service, will I be eligible for the Defined Contribution Plan if I am re-employed by the Government of Guam?

-A) If you elect not to transfer within the window and you terminate or separate from employment, you will not be allowed to participate in the Defined Contribution Plan unless you have fully withdrawn your contributions from the Defined Benefit (DB) Plan.
+A) If you elect not to transfer within the window and you terminate or separate from employment, you will not be allowed to participate in the Defined Contribution Plan unless you have fully withdrawn your contributions from the Defined Benefit Plan (“DB Plan”).

-Q) What are the basic differences between the Defined Benefits Plan and the Defined Contribution Plan?
+Q) What are the basic differences between the Defined Benefit Plan and the Defined Contribution Plan?

 - 9.5% Employee contribution

 - Benefits based on formula rather than return on investments